ramyathirugnanam001-ops/recomart-data-pipeline/README.md

 - Clickstream ingestion is idempotent using a checkpoint file under `.checkpoints/`.
 - Products API ingestion has retries with exponential backoff for transient failures.
+- Data versioning and lineage are documented in `docs/DATA_VERSIONING_AND_LINEAGE.md`.
+Dataset artifacts are tracked with Git LFS patterns in `.gitattributes`, and lineage metadata is generated with `py -3 scripts/generate_lineage_manifest.py`.

 ---